 4 out of 5 consumers use search engines to find local info.
 (Think with Google, 2014)

 And this trend in online shopping habits shows no sign of slowing down: mobile queries that include such terms as “where to buy” and “near me” have grown over 200% in the last two years alone.
 Who knows where we might be in two more, as phones grow only more advanced?
 With technology becoming ever more integrated with our everyday lives, it would be ill-advised for any competitive business to ignore such a powerful tool to attract new customers in the coming decade.

 How Much Does it Cost?

-Pricing for local SEO management can vary widely between companies, and there is no true industry standard.
+Pricing for local SEO management can vary widely between companies, and there is no true industry standard for small business SEO services.
 The actual price you’ll pay will depend on a number of factors like your business goals, the services needed to achieve those goals, and even the trustworthiness of the SEO company you choose to work with.